Index in SQL: Creating, Removing, and Altering

 The use of indexing in SQL depends on various aspects, like how much data you have, how often you search, and what you want to achieve with your database.
 It helps make searches faster and gets the right information quickly.
 The use of the index in SQL depends on various factors and objectives, such as the following:

-• Performance Optimization: If certain queries in your application are slow or take a long time to execute, examining the query execution plan can help identify columns that could benefit from indexing to improve overall performance.
+Performance Optimization: If your application contains queries that are slow or take too long to execute, looking at the query execution plan may reveal columns that could be indexed to make your application perform better overall.

 Get 100% Hike!